Yu-Okamura/Academic-help-system-software/README.md

 License

-This project is licensed.
-See the LICENSE file for details.
+This software is licensed and intended for personal use only.
+Any reuse, copying, or distribution of any part of this program without prior written consent is strictly prohibited.